openjs-foundation/tech-strategy/README.md

 The goal of the OpenJS Foundations is to:
 * Foster a strong and vibrant JavaScript ecosystem so that it remains a good technology choice now and into the future.
+* Support open source JavaScript projects that are impactful and are willing to adopt governance compatible with the OpenJS Foundation [goals](https://openjsf.org/about/).
-* Support Open Source JavaScript projects that want to grow beyond "me" to "we" and plan for a succession of maintainers over their lifespan.
+* Support open source JavaScript projects that want to operate as an organization instead of individuals and plan for a succession of maintainers over the project's lifespan.
 * Help organizations manage their risk by supporting the projects they depend on.

 Our strategy is to meet those goals by: